julianlam/feps/fep/a4ed/fep-a4ed.md

 a4ed
 ```

-By using the hash of the title as identifier we reduce the burden on editors to assign unique ids.
+By using the hash of the title as identifier we reduce the burden on facilitators to assign unique ids.
 This requires proposal titles to be unique.

 ### Metadata